Asatru Folk Assembly: History

 In the late 1990s, the AFA got involved in a protracted fight over the remains of the Kennewick Man: members claimed that these were the remains of a European ancestor; they were allowed to approach, but not touch, the coffin holding the Kennewick Man.
 Later testing showed that Kennewick Man is "very closely related to the Colville" tribe in northeast Washington.

 In May 2017, Facebook deleted the AFA's primary social media outlet, citing hate speech as the reason.
 In 2018, the Southern Poverty Law Center added the AFA to its list of hate groups as part of a new category called "neo-Völkisch".
 The Anti-Defamation League lists the AFA as an "extremist group".

-In December 2019, two members of the Army National Guard received a general discharge after their involvement as leaders of "Ravensblood Kindred," an extremist group that shared ties with the AFA, were revealed.
+In December 2019, two members of the Army National Guard left the military under uncertain terms related to their involvement as leaders of "Ravensblood Kindred", a white nationalist religious group that shared ties with the AFA.
 Both had previously attended a rally by Richard B. Spencer.
-One was on active duty in Afghanistan and one worked as a jailer for the Haralson County Sheriff's Office until the broadcast of their involvement, at which point the employment was terminated.
+One was on active duty in Afghanistan and one worked as a jailer for the Haralson County but was not terminated from his position.
+One member, East, now holds a leadership position at the Njordshof hof.

+On August 10, 2024, Zachary Babitz, a member of the Asatru Folk Assembly, was arrested in Las Cruces, New Mexico for allegedly committing several violent crimes, including murder, carjacking, and robbery, throughout New Mexico earlier that month.
+The group previously described Babitz, who had "1488" tattooed on his hand, as “the newest apprentice Folkbuilder for the Ódinshof District”.